KaiNorberg/PatchworkOS/README.md

 Finally, despite its experimental nature and scale, the project aims to remain approachable and educational, something that can work as a middle ground between fully educational operating systems like xv6 and production operating system like Linux.

 Will this project ever reach its goals?
-Who knows, but the journey is the point regardless.
+Probably not, but thats not the point.

 <table>
 <tr>